leedo/tamale-tracker/README.md

 ###locations.json
 a list of tweets matched up to the known bars.

-###locations_with_neighborhoods.json
-a temp file for now, same as locations.json but with neighborhood components added to the bar data

 ###tools/dump_tweets
 will pull down any new tweets from @tamaletracker and insert it in a sqlite database, tweets.db.
 If tweets.db does not exist it will